 We conclude the paper by pointing out some remaining challenges in coding for binary ISI channels.
-While the computation of $C{i.i.d.}$ is now solved [8], the computation of the capacity remains a challenge.
-A method for lower-bounding C by extending the memory of the source is presented in [8], suggesting that at high rates C and $C{i.i.d.}$ are close to each other (at low rates C and $C{i.i.d.}$ differ substantially).
-In channels of practical interest, i.e., channels with signal-dependent noise [42], due to the signal-dependent nature of the noise C and $C{i.i.d.}$ may not be close to each other even in the high rate region.
-There is a need for a practical tool for computing the lower bound on C by optimizing the trellis transition probabilities of an extended-memory source [8].
-Another challenging problem is to move the performance thresholds of practical codes beyond $C{i.i.d.}$ .
-A viable strategy may be to somehow combine the beneficial spectral-shaping characteristics of matched spectral null codes [40] with Gallager's low density parity check constraints, but it is not clear how to achieve this and still have a relatively simple encoder/decoder.
-Even for linear binary codes (i.e., non-spectral-shaping codes) the optimization of irregular Gallager codes to achieve $C{i.i.d.}$ is also a challenging problem.
+While $C{i.i.d.}$ can now be numerically evaluated [9], [10], the computation of the capacity remains a challenge.
+A method for lower-bounding C by extending the memory of the source is presented in [9], suggesting that at high rates, C and C{i.i.d.} are close to each other (at low rates, C and C{i.i.d.} differ substantially).
+In channels of practical interest, i.e., channels with signal-dependent noise [11], due to the signal-dependent nature of the noise C and Ci.i.d. may not be close to each other even in the high-rate region.
+There is a need for a practical tool for computing the lower bound on C by optimizing the trellis transition probabilities of an extended-memory source [9].
+Another challenging problem is to move the performance thresholds of practical codes beyond Ci.i.d..
+A viable strategy may be to somehow combine the beneficial spectral-shaping characteristics of matched spectral null codes [43] with Gallager's low-density parity-check constraints, but it is not clear how to achieve this and still have a relatively simple encoder/decoder.
+Even for linear binary codes (i.e., non-spectral-shaping codes) the optimization of irregular Gallager codes to achieve Ci.i.d. is also a challenging problem.